top of page

 Latest News

-25/03/2025 - Publication in Green Chemistry reviews the potential advantages and limitations of type V eutectic solvents for liquid-liquid separation applications.
-The work is a result of an international collaboration between the University of Aveiro and Institut de Chimie Séparative de Marcoule (France), University of Santiago de Chile (Chile), and Tokushima University (Japan), thank you to all the contributors.
+• 31/07/2025 - Our latest publication in Green Chemistry investigates the recycling of rare earth elements a diglycolamide-based hydrophobic eutectic solvent.
+The work is a result of an international collaboration between the University of Aveiro and Institut de Chimie Séparative de Marcoule (France), thank you to all the contributors!